divyam1464/Cafe-Couture/README.md

 📌 About the Project

-“Because even a coffee website deserves to wear couture.”
+“Because even a coffee website deserves to wear couture."

 Café Couture is more than just a website — it’s an immersive digital experience that reflects my passion for thoughtful design and purposeful coding.
 This was built as part of my personal front-end development learning journey, where I focused on layout mastery, responsive design, and elegant user experience.